markNZed/processism-react-three/storyboard.md

 In process philosophy, boundaries are shaped by the relationships we choose to emphasize.
 The more we focus on certain interactions, the more those interactions define the boundary of the entity.
 This perspective challenges the idea of rigid separations, reminding us that every boundary is a reflection of the processes that shape it.

+Reflective Question: How do the boundaries of relationships in your life shift and change over time?

 ## 4.5.
 Scene: Emergent Process
 ### 4.5.1.
 Objective
 Distinguish between centralized and emergent processes, illustrating how systems can either be directed by a central authority or arise from the collective dynamics of their parts.
 ### 4.5.2.
 Animation
 Start with a large entity that becomes transparent, revealing the smaller entities within.
 These smaller entities then begin to separate, showing the individual processes within them.
 Some of these processes appear to be centrally coordinated, with clear direction and pattern, while others seem to emerge naturally as the smaller entities interact independently, forming patterns without a clear central control.
 ### 4.5.3.
 Narration
-Some processes in a system are planned and coordinated by a central authority, like a city’s traffic signals guiding the flow of cars.
-But not all systems work this way.
-Many patterns emerge without central control—arising naturally from the interactions of smaller parts.

-Watch as the entities on the screen begin to interact.
-At first, their movements seem random, with no clear direction.
-But over time, a pattern starts to emerge.
-This is an emergent process—a process that forms from local interactions without any top-down direction.

-A flock of birds in flight or the spread of ideas in a community are examples of emergent processes.
-Each bird or person follows simple local rules, and yet, a larger, coordinated behavior takes shape.
+Not everything in the world is planned or controlled from the top down.
+In fact, many of the most interesting patterns we see around us come about naturally, through the interactions of smaller parts.
+This is what we call an emergent process.

+Let’s think of a flock of birds.
+Each bird is following a few simple rules—keeping a certain distance from its neighbors and adjusting its direction as they do.
+There’s no leader bird directing the flock, yet together, they form a beautiful, coordinated pattern.
+The overall movement of the flock emerges from the individual actions of each bird.

+Emergent processes are everywhere.
+Consider the spread of ideas in a community.
+Each person may share a thought with a few friends, and those friends pass it along to others.
+No one is directing the whole process, but over time, the idea spreads and grows, sometimes even leading to significant social change.

+The key to understanding emergence is realizing that the whole is more than the sum of its parts.
+These larger patterns—whether it’s a flock of birds or a viral idea—can’t be predicted just by looking at the individual pieces.
+They emerge naturally from the way the pieces interact.

-Emergent processes reveal that systems don’t always need a central authority to function.
-They show how order and organization can arise naturally from the collective actions of individuals, reminding us that sometimes complexity grows out of simplicity.
+In process philosophy, this idea of emergence teaches us that systems don’t need a central controller to create order.
+Instead, patterns and organization can form naturally as smaller elements interact, giving rise to new possibilities and behaviors.
+Emergence shows us that complexity and beauty can grow out of simple interactions, reminding us of the creative potential that exists in all processes.

 ## 4.6.
 Scene: Stability
 ### 4.6.1.
 Objective